 • Anthropogenic factors affecting rainforests including logging, fragmentation, global warming & agriculture.

 The module will take place in a field studies centre at a rainforest location where there is an adequate infrastructure to ensure an acceptable standard of logistical support and health and safety conditions.
-Students will spend time working in forest and non-forest systems, and there will be an emphasis on practical training in ecological survey and assessment methods.
+You will spend time working in forest systems, and there will be an emphasis on practical training in ecological survey and assessment methods.
 Teaching on conservation will be integrated with short visits to surrounding sites to gain direct appreciation of the issues, problems and solutions surrounding rainforests and their wildlife.

 Participation in the module will be dependent on maintaining a clean disciplinary record during registration on the degree programme prior to the module.
 These requirements may be waived in individual cases at the discretion of the module and programme convenors where we judge that there is a strong case for allowing the student onto the module.